changzhiai/IANN/docs/source/api.rst

 API Reference
 ============

-This section provides detailed documentation for the IANN package modules and classes.
+This section provides detailed documentation and source code links for the IANN package modules, classes, and functions.

 Data
 ----